coap-security/liboscore/doc/guides/integration_levels.md

 Applications built on this pattern do not interact with libOSCORE directly, but see regular messages of their CoAP library.
-They can query or set the security context of a message in a similar way as they set the the remote address in any message (and thus contain clauses like "if security contex is not whitelisted, return 4.01"), or are even ignorant of the security context if their access control happens inside their CoAP library (and list their resources as "`/door/lock` requires a security context of at least X to GET, and of at least Y to PUT").
+They can query or set the security context of a message in a similar way as they set the remote address in any message (and thus contain clauses like "if security context is not whitelisted, return 4.01"), or are even ignorant of the security context if their access control happens inside their CoAP library (and list their resources as "`/door/lock` requires a security context of at least X to GET, and of at least Y to PUT").